 - The four courses chosen to satisfy the Qualifying Examination, Part 1

-- Five additional three-credit 500- or 600-level courses, other than independent study courses (CS 590 or CS 690), approved by the student's advisory committee and the graduate committee.
+- Five additional three-credit level 5 or 6 courses, other than individual courses, approved by the student's advisory committee and the graduate committee.
 These courses need not be taken in the department or even at Purdue, but they cannot have been used to satisfy requirements for an undergraduate degree nor can they cause the student's doctoral plan of study to include courses from more than one master's program.

 The GPA on the plan of study must be at least 3.5.
 The grades in courses taken at other institutions must be A or B or the equivalent.
 If a course is repeated, only the last grade, even if lower, is used to compute all GPAs involving that course.